-The next day, May 16, we traveled to what we were told was the low cast community of the Putuwar family which lives in Ichngo.
-As I have seen on many previous trips, it is often the urban poor who suffer the most from disasters because of the do not have access to food as the day labor jobs cease.
+The next day, May 16, we traveled to what we were told was the low caste community of the Putuwar family which lives in Ichngo.
+As I have seen on many previous trips, it is often the urban poor who suffer the most from disasters because they do not have access to food as the day labor jobs cease.
 This was especially true in Nepal with back to back major earthquakes.
-Over half the city population had left Kathmandu after the second quake because safty fears and to be with their families in the country.
+Over half the city population had left Kathmandu after the second quake because of safety fears and to be with their families in the country.

 Ichango had about 100 homes, 68 were totally destroyed.

-According to the people of Ichango , the best aid that we could provide them was enough rice and soy protein to sustain one family for a week and some waterproof tarps for temporary shelter.
-This area was very close to a government station and we were told that the residents hoped that they would be able to secure the badly needed zinc through their government representative (who helped us assess needs in the bottom right picture).
+According to the people of Ichango, the best aid that we could provide them was enough rice and soy protein to sustain one family for a week and some waterproof tarps for temporary shelter.
+This area was very close to a government station and we were told that the residents hoped that they would be able to secure the badly needed zinc through their government representative (who helped us assess needs).

 Yet, there is still much hope for the children.

 The next few days were spent negotiating prices for rice, soy protein, zinc, nails and tools.

 We then delivered the rice and soy protein to the village of Ichngo.
 The Bagmati Rotarians and Roteracts delivered the zinc to the villages later after some serious on-site negotiations regarding distribution!

 Many thank you’s to all those who helped and partnered with KIRF to make this Nepal relief trip a success!